Cowpea cultivation requires several factors to ensure optimum yields. We, in this post, would take you through the factors to consider.

 Insect pests are very destructive to cowpea on the field and there its control is vital.
 Efficient insect pest control helps to increase the yield of cowpea 5x or more.

-• Harvest during dry period
+• Harvest during the dry period

 Harvesting is best done during the dry season.
 This helps to reduce weevil infestation, grain shattering and moldiness.